Coaches corner – goal setting with purpose

 Dave guides GB to historic win

-David Phelps of Llantristant Rifle Club guided Britain to a historic win on Friday as Coach to the GB Roberts Match Team.
+David Phelps of Llantristant and Cardiff Target Shooting Club guided Britain to a historic win on Friday as Coach to the GB Roberts Match Team.

 Bringing to a close 12 months of selection trials and training camps, Dave fulfilled his final duties leading the wind coaches on Century as GB fought USA for the Earl Roberts Trophy.
 Britain had pride to regain, having lost at home in 2017 when the Roberts was last contested, and also losing the 2013 and 2021 editions of the reciprocal Pershing Match in the USA.